-Adrenal fatigue is not a recognised medical condition unless you have a condition called Addison’s disease, so it is often very difficult to get a definitive diagnosis from your doctor, the usual blood tests are simply not sensitive enough to detect hormonal the hormonal changes, there are a whole host of tests you can have to determine if you have it but there are lots of them and the process is not straight forward.
+Adrenal fatigue is not a recognised medical condition unless you have Addison’s disease, so it is often challenging to get a definitive diagnosis from your doctor.
+The usual blood tests are simply not sensitive enough to detect hormonal changes.
+You can have a whole host of tests to determine if you have it, but there are lots of them, and the process is not straightforward.

-There are lots of options available for treating adrenal fatigue the first step you will need to take is a complete lifestyle change, if you have come across this article via I luv Keto chances are you have already made the necessary changes to your diet and will be following the Ketogenic way of eating if you have you are already halfway to healing your adrenal fatigue, if not keep reading through the website and get ready for a drastic change.
-Now that you have made the lifestyle change you will also need to include some supplements into your new way of eating, when we get adrenal fatigue chances are you will have depleted some of your other essential vitamins and minerals and will need to add them back in.
+There are lots of options available for treating adrenal fatigue.
+The first step you will need to take is a complete lifestyle change.
+If you have come across this article via I Luv Keto, chances are you have already made the necessary changes to your diet.
+You will be following the Ketogenic way of eating if you have.
+You are already halfway to healing your adrenal fatigue.
+If not, keep reading through the website and get ready for a drastic change.
+Now that you have made the lifestyle change, you will also need to include some supplements in your new way of eating.
+When we get adrenal fatigue, chances are you will have depleted some of your other essential vitamins and minerals and will need to add them back in.

-While some people will recommend intermittent fasting on a Ketogenic way of eating it is not recommended while healing your adrenal fatigue, going long periods of time without eating puts more stress on the adrenals which can make your symptoms worse.
+While intermittent fasting is a natural process of following the Ketogenic way of eating, it is not recommended while healing your adrenal fatigue.
+Going long periods without eating puts more stress on the adrenals, which can make your symptoms worse.